 Ye have heard that it hath been said, Thou shalt love thy neighbour, and hate thine enemy.
 But I say unto you, Love your enemies, bless them that curse you, do good to them that hate you, and pray for them which despitefully use you, and persecute you; That ye may be the children of your Father which is in heaven: for he maketh his sun to rise on the evil and on the good, and sendeth rain on the just and on the unjust.
 For if ye love them which love you, what reward have ye? do not even the publicans the same?
 And if ye salute your brethren only, what do ye more than others? do not even the publicans so?
 Be ye therefore perfect, even as your Father which is in heaven is perfect.
 (Matt.5:44-48)

 How can a commandment to be perfect offer hope?
 Hasn't Jesus made it even worse for us?
 But, look closely at this perfection of our Heavenly Father: "Love your enemies" He says.
 Why?
 The answer is, "That ye may be the children of your Father which is in heaven: for he maketh his sun to rise on the evil and on the good, and sendeth rain on the just and on the unjust.
 For if ye love them which love you, what reward have ye?...Be ye therefore perfect, even as your Father which is in heaven is perfect."
-This perfection he speaks of is the perfection of love, specifically the love we call charity (caritas, agape-I Cor.
-13).
-Jesus shows us, even while diagnosing to us our mortal illness of Original Sin, and our own helplessness, that God loves even His enemies.
-Frankly, being the sinners that we are, Jesus means that the Father loves you and me, and does good to us.

 So, we learn two things: 1) Christ has paid in full (John 19:30 τελέω ) the price of all human sin, the price of your sin and mine, and 2) God sees us in Christ.
 The old prayers of the Psalmist come to life for us: "Behold, O God our shield, and look upon the face of thine anointed;" (Psalm 84:9) and, "turn not away the face of thine anointed."
 (Psalm 132:10) The face of His anointed, that is His Messiah or Christ, is our shield.
-Because we are in Christ, and because the Father will not turn away the face of His Christ (anointed), He accepts us, "To the praise of the glory of his grace, wherein he hath made us accepted in the beloved."
-(Eph.
-1:6) We ought to be the objects of wrath, but in Christ, as God has willed in eternity, we are the objects of mercy and love.
+Because we are in Christ, and because the Father will not turn away the face of His Christ (anointed), He accepts us, "To the praise of the glory of his grace, wherein he hath made us accepted in the beloved (Eph.
+1:6).”
+We were the objects of wrath, but in Christ, as God has willed in eternity, we are the objects of mercy and love.

-At the Bible Study Wednesday evening, we talked a bit about the baptism of John the Baptist.
+At the Bible Study one evening, we talked a bit about the baptism of John the Baptist.
 When John's baptism to repentance was taking place, sinners repented and were forgiven.
-But, one Man stepped into the water not to lay down his sins, for he had none.
+But, one Man stepped into the water not to lay down His sins, for He had none.
 He stepped into the River Jordan to pick up the sins of all repentant sinners everywhere: And so, about Him and Him alone, the Father said "This is my beloved Son, in whom I am well-pleased."
 The Father is not well-pleased with any other human being, for no man was found worthy, in heaven or in earth, to break the seals and open the book, except the Lion of the tribe of Judah, the Lion who appeared as a Lamb that had been slain (Rev. 5).
 God's only begotten Son, incarnate as a man, alone pleased the Father, and that Son, alone of all mankind, paid the penalty and full price for the rest of us.